 Decision making based on T2Bacteria Result

 A rapid T2Bacteria negative result allowed for ruling out of the most common ESKAPE pathogens.
-The high negative predictive value (99.7%) of the T2Bacteria Panel provided important diagnostic information that allowed for more informed treatment decisions, including early de-escalation of empiric antibiotic regimen, sparing the patient from unnecessary broad spectrum antibiotics and the potential risks associated with their prolonged therapy.
+The high negative predictive value (99.7%) of the T2Bacteria Panel provided important diagnostic information that allowed for more informed treatment decisions, including early de-escalation of the empiric antibiotic regimen, sparing the patient from unnecessary broad-spectrum antibiotics and the potential risks associated with their prolonged therapy.

 1. Freifeld AG, et al. Clinical practice guideline for the use of antimicrobial agents in neutropenic patients with cancer: 2010 Update by the Infectious Diseases Society of America.
 Clin Infect Dis 2011; 52:427-31.